 Figure 4.
 Preparing a silver cup by metal spinning.

 The initial sheet’s {222} pole figure shows a characteristic texture.
 The same character and the homogeneous distribution of {311} can also be seen on the bottom of the wrinkling cup, but there is only a slight angular rotation between the two poles because the test site and the starting point of the pole figure are randomly selected.
 This is, of course, an expected result, as the operation, in contrast to the metal spinning, has left the base of the vessel almost unaffected.
-It is important to remember that during the operation the annealing process was carried out twice, which was necessary to further deform the object, but it did not result in recrystallisation.
+It is important to remember that during the operation, the annealing process was carried out twice, which was necessary to further deform the object, but it did not result in recrystallisation.
 Recrystallisation is a diffusion-controlled process that can completely eliminate the effect of the previous deformation in the crystal structure if the process is fully completed.
 The lower part of the cylinder further enhances the shaping character, while the upper part shows a homogeneous character, which may be the result of strong multiple hammering alone or combined with softening.
 The rate of recrystallisation is proportional to the degree of shaping, so that recrystallisation begins at the top of the cup because of the intermediate softening.

 The metal spinning cup’s pole figure shows an image of a completely different character.
 The pole figure of {222} is reminiscent of a fibre texture at both the bottom and the top of the cylinder.
 The difference between the two textures may indicate the same shaping behaviour at different degrees.
 The metal spinning vessel received an intermediate annealing during the forming of the metal.